Enclosure

 acclimation of a new individual to a facility, and an individual

 acclimating to isolation.
-Noises from mechanical equipment and
+Noises from mechanical equipment

-small machinery should be kept to a minimum
+small machinery should be kept to a minimum or eliminated in

 the immediate area.
 The use of a radio within the facility can be